 Think through WHERE you want to be: At home?
 Outside?
 At the coffee shop?

-Think through WHO will be around: While your kids are at school?
+Think through WHO will be around: Do you need to recruit Grandma to take the kids?
 Do you need to be alone?
 Or does the hustle and bustle of a public place inspire you?

 Think through WHAT the environment will be like: Would you like music?
 A pleasant candle?
 The window open?
 Good coffee?